taituo/talktomegoose/docs/operations/getting_started.md

 1. Clone or update the repo: `git clone git@github.com:taituo/talktomegoose.git` (or `git pull` inside the existing checkout).
 2. Run `make bootstrap` **once per machine** to install tmux, Node 20, pnpm, and Astro.
+3. Confirm you have an OpenAI Codex-capable account and the Codex CLI configured on the VM.
-3. Run `make venv` **only if** you plan to use the optional FastAPI template; it creates or refreshes `.venv/` directly.
+4. Run `make venv` **only if** you plan to use the optional FastAPI template; it creates or refreshes `.venv/` directly.
-4. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository (or let `make mission-all` handle the full sequence).
+5. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository (or let `make mission-all` handle the full sequence).
-5. Need the full demo stack (FastAPI + dashboard)?
+6. Need the monitoring stack (FastAPI + dashboard)?
 Use `make demotime` to install all dependencies and display launch commands.
+Skip this if tmux + git are sufficient.

+## 2. Build the Mission Package
+1. Create the scaffolding: `make mission-package MISSION="Flight Check" SPEC=https://…`.
+2. Fill in `missions/<slug>/task.md` with objectives, constraints, and deliverables.
+3. Ensure `missions/<slug>/brief.md` lists the agent roster, chain of command, and any optional infrastructure.
+4. Note any special services (Docker containers, databases, queues) plus their ports so the squad avoids conflicts.

-## 2. Launch Mission Control
+## 3. Launch Mission Control
 1. Start the tmux layout: `make mission-control` (alias: `make tmux`).
 2. Attach Codex sessions in each pane (`codex --persona <Name> --cwd ...`).
 3. Observers join read-only with `tmux attach -t goose -r`.